 g.
 During the hours of competition, contestants may not obtain or receive assistance, including but not limited to following a non-competitor's boat, the placing of markers by any non-competitor, towed by or riding on motorized vessels or electronic, voice or data communication from a non-competitor.

 h.
-Contestants may not leave the boat to stand or to wade while fishing.
+Contestants may not leave the boat to stand, wade, or land catch while fishing.

 9. Watercraft & Propulsion